 I like ease; I prefer to have my hands in the soil rather than holding a hose.
 I hope these tips and techniques will help you in your vegetable garden.

-Return from Watering Tips to Vegetable Gardening Tips
+Return to Vegetable Gardening Tips

 Return to homepage